Release State: General Availability

 If Line breaks is set to Apply all line breaks, it will load an extra row, with the content after the line breaks being the only content in that row (exact output may depend on structure of the file contents).

 The Open file as dropdown will let you edit what you want to load the file as—important for troubleshooting.
-Note that for structured files that aren't technically CSVs (such as a tab separated value file saved as a text file), you should still have Open file as set to CSV.
-This also determines which dropdowns are available in the rest of the dialog.
+For structured files that aren't technically CSVs (such as a tab separated value file saved as a text file), you should still have Open file as set to CSV.
+This setting also determines which dropdowns are available in the rest of the dialog.

 Loading Files from the Web